-In the present paper, we only consider the Japanese data in the exponential phase of the third epidemic wave.
-Such a method should be applied to several countries for each epidemic wave to obtain a more systematic study.
+The method of the present paper should be applied to several countries for each epidemic wave to obtain a more systematic study.
 For the moment, over one month, we got a shape for the daily reproduction number that follows the data very well.
-But we are suspicious about the third pic.
+But we are suspicious about the third peak.
 We suspect that the default of our analysis is coming from the model itself.
 Such a question has been recently studied by Ioannidis and his collaborators in [18], and we believe that we are facing such modeling difficulties.